 The first meteor is shown as a negative because then the faintest parts of the trail are more easily visible all the way to its eventual fadeout in the lower right corner.
 It's total extent is 4¾°.
 The other two tracks are bounded on one end by the edge of the photo's frame -- top and bottom, respectively.

 The middle meteor is a late Ursid shower meteor, as the angle of its direction of motion relative to due N is correct (6¾° E or counter-clockwise of vertical), given the locations of the meteor (for M58: Dec = +11°49.1', RA = 12h37.7m) and the shower's radiant on the celestial sphere (Dec = +75°36', RA = 14h20m, which is the mean of six values I found online from previous studies of the shower).
-This angle is independent of the time of observation, as the two points are fixed relative to one another in an equatorial coordinate system.
-The distance between them is 65°.
+(These are both epoch 2000.0 coordinates.)
+This 6¾° angle is independent of the time of observation, as the two points are fixed relative to one another in an equatorial coordinate system.
+The angular distance between them is 65°.
+This radiant for the Ursids is just off the "bright" corner of the Little Dipper, not far WSW from 5 Ursæ Minoris.

-The other two meteors were nearly if not exactly parallel to one another, at an angle of 18.0° E of N. There's a ±0.05-0.10° uncertaintly on both this angle and the divergence from perfect parallelism, and it's probably closer to the higher end of the range.
+The other two meteors were nearly if not exactly parallel to one another, at an angle of 18.0° E of N. There's a ±0.05-0.10° uncertaintly on both this angle and the divergence from perfect parallelism, and it's probably closer to the higher end of the range; this is mainly due to my mount not being perfectly level, which causes "up" in the frames to not be perfectly coincident with North.

-Because of the lack of divergence there's no way to calculate a meaningful hypothetical second radiant from these two meteors, and it wouldn't be advisable to base a radiant on only two meteors in the first place.
+Because of the lack of divergence there's no way to calculate a meaningful hypothetical second radiant from just these two meteors, and it wouldn't be advisable to base a putative radiant on only two meteors in the first place.
 From their 18.0° angle relative to N one can only say it's farther E and/or S of the Ursid radiant, if it exists.
+The following table shows points along the 18° direction for various right ascensions:

 The list at Meteor Activity Outlook for December 23-29, 2017 suggests the Quadrantids as being the only radiant in roughly the correct direction, but it's off by ~10° (27 5/8° vs. 18°) and it's also way too early by about 10 days.